 "Goyle!" he bellowed, his commanding voice stretching down the Hogwarts corridor in a harsh echo.
 He was standing at the very end of the hall, glaring down it with his hands on his hips.
 Goyle looked up at him, terrified.
 Why was it so hard to get good help these days?
 Draco pursed his lips.
 "Get over here now!"

 It was a Monday morning, and that was just the beginning of it.
-Draco had a big exam in his first class of the day and he'd been up all night studying for it.
+Draco had a big exam in his first class of the day and he'd been up all night studying.
 He'd run out of his favourite hair gel and his next order wasn't coming until nightfall.
-His mother had owled him three times this morning just to "check up" on him and to cluck and gossip about the House Elves at the Manor... obviously, the woman had nothing better to do with her time now that Lucius had 'gone back to work'.
+His mother had owled him three times this morning just to "check up" on him (aka gossip about the House Elves at the Manor) because obviously, the woman had nothing better to do with her time now that Lucius had 'gone back to work'.
 Draco rubbed his forehead tiredly.
 He was already in a foul mood and the sun wasn't even up yet.
 Damn Mondays.

 Goyle scuttled towards him now, ashamed that he'd been caught on his own.
-But at the look of it, he was more than ready to serve Draco's wishes.
 "Sorry.
 Is there something I can do for you, Draco?" he asked meekly.